 A day out to remember a proud heritage

 I guess the heyday of the British car industry is over.
-Sure cars are still made in Britain, but the big names in the industry are under foreign ownership, but there was a day when there was a Great British car industry, and the British Motor Museum celebrates that.
+Sure, cars are still made in Britain, but the big names in the industry are under foreign ownership.
+However there was a day when there was a Great British car industry, and the British Motor Museum celebrates that.

-The museum can be found just outside the village of Gaydon but is close to Stratford-upon-Avon (15 miles/27km).
+The museum is just outside the village of Gaydon, close to Stratford-upon-Avon (15 miles/27km).

 You should give yourself a few hours to explore the history of a once-great industry.

-It's a great day out for anyone who has an interest in British motoring heritage.
+It's a great day out for anyone interested in British motoring heritage.

 Discovering the Britsh Motor Museum